farahaashraf/farahaashraf/README.md

 ## 👩‍💻 About Me
 - 🎓 AI Graduate from Helwan University
--  Interested in Machine Learning, Data Analysis-Science and NLP
+-  Interested in Machine Learning, Data Analysis/Science
--  Skille in SQL, Power BI, and data-driven decision making
+-  Skilled in SQL, Power BI, and data-driven decision making
 -  Currently working on Data Analysis and ML Projects
+-  Pursuing The Google Professional Data Analysis Certificate

 ---